North Korea launches three missiles into the sea, including suspected ICBM

 "North Korea's sustained provocations can only result in stronger and faster South Korea-U.S. combined deterrence and can only deepen North Korea's international isolation," the South Korean government statement said. "(Our) government is maintaining constant readiness to strongly and effectively respond to any kind of North Korean provocation."

-South Korea's military said the suspected ICBM reached a maximum height of 540 kilometers (335 miles) while traveling 360 kilometers (223 miles) east after being fired from the North's capital region.
-The Joint Chiefs of Staff said the North apparently lost the second missile 20 kilometers (12 miles) into flight, while the third missile flew 760 kilometers (472 miles) on an apogee of 60 kilometers (37 miles).
+South Korea's military said the suspected ICBM reached a maximum height of 335 miles while traveling 223 miles east after being fired from the North's capital region.
+The Joint Chiefs of Staff said the North apparently lost the second missile 12 miles into flight, while the third missile flew 472 miles on an apogee of 37 miles.

 A JCS statement said the U.S. and South Korean militaries fired two surface-to-surface missiles in response to demonstrate the allies' striking capabilities.
 It said the allies had detected North Korea's preparations for the launches in advance.
 It said South Korea's air force on Tuesday conducted an "elephant walk" involving 30, fully armed F-15K fighter jets parading along a runway in formation.